Pernilla-tech/Pernilla-Skeppstedt-testning_typescript-quiz_app/README.md

 Strategy: Tried to cover the requirements of the assignement.

 For the BDD test I used Cypress because i never used it before and wanted to try it out and learn more about it.
 The BDD test describes "One round of a quiz game".
+The BDD test can be find in the cypress folder.

 For the components and functions I wanted to test I used unit test to test for example a button or to see if a component is working an render as expected.